emqx/emqx-docs/en_US/README.md

 # Introduction

+{%emqxce%}

 [EMQX](https://www.emqx.com/zh/products/emqx) is an Open-source [MQTT](https://mqtt.org/) broker with a high-performance real-time message processing engine, powering event streaming for IoT devices at massive scale.

 As the most scalable MQTT broker, EMQX can help you connect any device, at any scale.
 Move and process your IoT data anywhere.

+{%endemqxce%}

+{%emqxee%}

+EMQX Enterprise is the world’s most scalable and reliable MQTT messaging platform to connect, move and process your data in business-critical scenarios for the IoT era.

+{%endemqxee%}

 ## Benefits

+{%emqxce%}

 - **[Massive Scale](https://www.emqx.io)**: Scale to 100 million concurrent MQTT connections with a single EMQX 5.0 cluster.
 - **High Performance**: Move and process millions of MQTT messages per second in a single broker.